 Sole proprietors and independent contractors filing Schedule C of Form 1040, regardless of the amount of gross receipts or assets, don’t have to do any reconciliation.
 But they should recognize that their financial statement is not necessarily identical to their tax return.

-Work with a CPA or other tax advisor to optimize your deductions and to understand how non-deductible items impact your taxes and financial statements.
+Remember to factor in 2018 changes in your estimated tax payments.
+Work with a CPA or other tax advisor to optimize your deductions and to understand how nondeductible items impact your taxes and financial statements.

 Expenses Photo via Shutterstock